Zamia vazquezii

 Zamia vazquezii is a species of plant in the family Zamiaceae.
 It is endemic to northern Veracruz state, in eastern Mexico.
 It is a Critically endangered species, threatened by habitat loss.
 There are only two wild populations with no more than a combined total of 50 individuals.

-The specific name vazquezii refers to Mario Vázques Torres, first collector of the plant.
+The specific name vazquezii refers to Mario Vázques Torres, the first collector of the plant.

 Classification history

 Zamia fischeri was described by Friedrich Anton Wilhelm Miquel in 1844 based on a plant found in San Luis Potosi state in Mexico.
 There were only a few collections of Z. fischeri prior to the 1930s, all of which were from San Luis Potosi and consistent with Miquel's description.
 Starting in the 1930s, Zamia plants from Veracruz state in Mexico entered the horticultural market under the name Z. fischeri, although they clearly differed from the species described by Miquel.

 Publications in the latter part of the 20th century on the Zamia plants of Veracruz provided descriptions that were consistently different from the earliest descriptions of Z. fischeri.
 Collections of plants labeled Z. fischeri grown in several herbariums showed consistent morphological differences between plants accessed from San Luis Potosi and from Veracruz.
 It was further found that plants from San Luis Potosi had a chromosome count of 16, while plants from Veracruz had a count of 18.
 Stevenson, Sabato, and De Luca therefore described the Zamia plants of Veracruz as a new species, Z. vazquezii.